-Cllr Nick Daubney, the Mayor of King’s Lynn & West Norfolk, will lead the annual act of remembrance which will take place at the war memorial in Tower Gardens in King’s Lynn at 11am on Sunday 11 November 2018.
-All members of the public are welcome to attend.
+Cllr Geoff Hipperson, the Mayor of King’s Lynn & West Norfolk, will lead the annual act of remembrance at 11:00am.
+Members of the public are welcome to attend.

 The event will start with a parade from the town hall in Saturday Market Place to Tower Gardens.
 All ex-military personnel are invited to join the parade; if they wish to do so they should arrive at the town hall by 10:30am.

-Following the ceremony, at approximately 11:45 am, the civic procession will parade to King’s Lynn Minster, where a service will be conducted by the Reverend Canon Christopher Ivory.
+Following the ceremony, the civic procession will parade to King's Lynn Minster where a service will be conducted by the Canon Christopher Ivory beginning at 11:45am

 Elsewhere in the borough, wreaths will be laid to mark the occasion.